YehyaMn/Cisco-LAN/README.md

 On real devices, you can use the following command to unregister a phone from the router:

 Router(config)# no ephone 1   # Replace '1' with the phone's ephone number
-Additional Notes
-Packet Tracer may have limitations on telephony services and might not support all the commands and features available in a real Cisco environment.
-Make sure VLANs are correctly configured across all devices in the network to ensure proper communication between the router and IP phones.